 - All actions, decisions and arrangements should be fully recorded on the Liquid Logic.
 This should include management decisions, which should identify the rationale for any decisions made, especially where specific services cannot be provided and/or it is considered the child is no longer a Child in Need;

 - The case should not be closed to Cambridgeshire until the receiving authority has taken on the case or confirmed in writing that, although the family are now living in their area, they do not intend to provide a service;

 - For children moving into Cambridgeshire, a Child in Need Meeting should normally be convened within 20 working days of the family's arrival and include all relevant agencies and, in exceptional circumstances, the social worker and other specialist staff previously involved.

 6. Child Protection Conferences, Child Protection Plan and Core Groups

-The following should be read in conjunction with Cambridgeshire and Peterborough Safeguarding Children Partnership Board:
+The following should be read in conjunction with Cambridgeshire and Peterborough Safeguarding Partnership Board:

 The recommendation to request an Initial Child Protection Conference (ICPC) would normally come as an outcome from a s47 investigation and requires the approval of the District Safeguarding / Service Manager.
-SOC form1953 is used to request that the Partnerships and Quality Assurance service (PQA) convene.
+Requests for an ICPC are made via the ICPC request form on Liquid Logic.

 Initial Child Protection Conference